Commit-Boost/commit-boost-client/docs/docs/developing/prop-commit-signing.md

 - Signatures are **unique** to a given EVM chain (identified by its [chain ID](https://chainlist.org/)).
 Signatures generated for one chain will not work on a different chain.
 - Signatures are **unique** to Commit-Boost proposer commitments.
 The signer service **cannot** be used to create signatures that could be used for other applications, such as for attestations on the Beacon chain.
 While the signer service has access to the same validator private keys used to attest on the Beacon chain, it cannot create signatures that would get you slashed on the Beacon chain.
 - Signatures are **unique** to a particular module.
 One module cannot, for example, request an identical payload as another module and effectively "forge" a signature for the second module; identical payloads from two separate modules will result in two separate signatures.
-- The data payload being signed must be a **32-byte array**, typically serializd as a 64-character hex string with an optional `0x` prefix.
+- The data payload being signed must be a **32-byte array**, typically serialized as a 64-character hex string with an optional `0x` prefix.
 The value itself is arbitrary, as long as it has meaning to the requester - though it is typically the 256-bit hash of some kind of data.
 - If requesting a signature from a BLS key, the resulting signature will be a standard BLS signature (96 bytes in length).
 - If requesting a signature from an ECDSA key, the resulting signature will be a standard Ethereum RSV signature (65 bytes in length).
-- Signatures **may** be **unique** per request, using the optional `nonce` field in their requests to indicate a unique sequence that this signature belongs to.
+- Signatures **may** be **unique** per request, using the required `nonce` field in their requests (send `0` if unused) to indicate a unique sequence that this signature belongs to.

 ## Configuring a Module for Proposer Commitments